athomasoriginal/com.betweentwoparens/src/pages/blog-posts/006-clojure-text-editors.md

 So now that I was at a point where I was ready to learn Clojure I needed to use a "Clojure Editor".
 I wanted to do this because I wanted to [think](https://www.youtube.com/watch?v=f84n5oFoZBc) as a Clojurist and use the same tools as them.
 This meant [emacs](https://www.gnu.org/software/emacs/) because all my research and conversations up until this point with other Clojurists led me to the opinion that `emacs` was _the_ "Clojure Editor".

-<aside class="blog-post__note">Take note of the line <code class="gatsby-code-text">conversations up until this point with other Clojurists</code>.
+<aside class="blog-content__note">Take note of the line <code class="gatsby-code-text">conversations up until this point with other Clojurists</code>.
 While "use emacs" is how I interpreted what they were saying, and some even used those words, it was not actually what they were saying.
 By the end of this post I will hopefully transcribe the real message as I now understand it.</aside>

 Turns out that choosing emacs was not a great choice for me.
 I should have stuck with the editor I knew best so that I could focus on being new at one thing at a time.
 More on that later.